 What is Gion Matsuri?

 The smaller yama floats are about 6 metres tall and weigh about 1 200 kg.
 It takes a team of up to 24 people to pull them.
 The hoko floats are about 8 metres tall from ground to roof or about 25 metres tall when measured to the tip of the central poles.
 They weigh up to 12 000 kg (approx. 12 ton) with wheels that are almost 2 metres tall (over 6 feet) and can take a team of up to about 40 people to pull them.
-It is an awe-inspiring sight to see them travel along the street, particularly when they take a 90 degree turn at street corners.
+It is awe-inspiring to see them travel along the street, particularly when they take a 90 degree turn at street corners.
 The revelry is heightened by the musicians singing and chanting aboard the yama and hoko.

 When and Where is Gion Matsuri